BunmiOlakanmi/pandas-challenge/README.md

 # pandas-challenge

-Player Count

-Total Number of Players
+Player Count: The total number of players

 Purchasing Analysis (Total)
   Number of Unique Items
   Average Purchase Price
   Total Number of Purchases
   Total Revenue

 Gender Demographics
   Percentage and Count of Male Players
   Percentage and Count of Female Players
   Percentage and Count of Other / Non-Disclosed

 Purchasing Analysis (Gender)